Australian scientists suggest delaying AstraZeneca vaccine as infections fall

 Australia has agreed to buy 10 million doses of the Pfizer vaccine, though neither AstraZeneca nor Pfizer have approval from the country’s drug regulator, the Therapeutic Goods Administration (TGA).

+He said peer-reviewed trial results on efficacy exceed the minimum threshold set by the World Health Organization as well as that set by the U.S. Food and Drug Administration for approval.

+“AstraZeneca has full confidence in the rigorous and robust processes governing the approval and rollout of vaccination programmes in Australia,” the spokesman added.

-Its vaccine is approved in Britain, India and Argentina and is under review by several other countries including South Korea and Brazil.
+Its vaccine is approved in Argentina, Britain and India and is under review in several other countries including Brazil and South Korea.

 ‘EFFECTIVE, SAFE, HIGH QUALITY’